 Woody’s Challenge is a midweek racing event that will see the very best pro riders go head to head in a 25-lap sprint sponsored by Woody’s and titled “The Woody’s Challenge.”
 It provides plenty of excitement, as experience and raw talent combine to create an unforgettable race!
-In 2019, the Woody’s Challenge will be the 24th running and will be a part of the exciting 51st annual I-500 Race Week on Thursday, January 31st, 2019 at 7:30p.m.
+In 2019, the Silver Anniversary of the Woody’s Challenge, the 25th running, will be a part of the exciting 52nd annual I-500 Race Week on Thursday, January 30, 2020 at 7:30p.m.

 - One (1) Qualifying Attempt Per Day / The Top 16 Overall from the three days of Qualifying are locked in!

-- Woody’s Challenge – 25 laps for $1,000 to Win with the “Sweet 16” professional riders, the very best pro riders in the world!
+- Woody’s Challenge – 15 laps for $1,000 to Win with the “Best 8” professional riders, the very best pro riders in the world!

 Woody’s Challenge History